adslbarxatov/DPModule/docs/index.md

 &nbsp;

-## Actual projects and developments
+## :gb: Actual projects and developments

 Current laboratory’s projects are described below.
 Description contains all the necessary links (:earth_africa:) as well as Android releases (:iphone:).